This week I am talking to you about the value of rest

 I use a Fitbit to record my sleep, my daughter calls it my FitSleep…, but it tracks how much sleep I have had, when I am restless and how many times I have been awake.
 Now then, I add this to my journal each morning, I was trying to find out how to maintain good blood sugars as well as diet and exercise.
 I also use an App on my iPhone called Calm, which I thoroughly recommend by the way, and on it has some Masterclasses included on it.
-One of these classes is called ‘The Power Of Rest’ by Dr Alex Pang, who has also written a book Rest: Why You Get More Done When You Work Less, it’s available as an audio book, but I went on an purchased the kindle book as well, anyway I listened in with amazement!
+One of these classes is called ‘The Power Of Rest’ by Dr Alex Pang, who has also written a book Rest: Why You Get More Done When You Work Less, it’s available as an audiobook, but I went on and purchased the Kindle book as well, anyway I listened in with amazement!
 He states that society is under the impression that the more you work, the more productive you will be.
-Studies have shown that you actually get more done by resting delierbatly and that by seperating rest and work you area able to produce more and interested work and live longer lives.
+Studies have shown that you actually get more done by resting deliberately and that by separating rest and work you are able to produce more and interesting work and live longer lives.

 In his book, he says that you should take rest seriously, to focus on unbroken periods of highly intensive blocks of work, I now do this with time blocking, I have something that looks like a school timetable, and I have made darn sure now that I allocate time for rest and play.
 I also make sure that I have planned a break every 12 weeks for a break, where I head out into the countryside and get into nature, no devices to distract me, so I can hike in the woods, by lakes and mountains and enjoy what Mother Nature gave us for free.
 I also now stay in my own country, I like in the UK, and am I finding how lucky we are to have so many areas of outstanding natural beauty we have.